Mmassaoudi-cell/TRACE-Temporal-Graph-IDS/README.md

 # TRACE Reproducible Architecture

-This folder contains the latest efficient TRACE implementation used for the NSL-KDD revision experiments.
-It intentionally excludes figure generation, table generation, notebooks, and intermediate sweep scripts.
+This folder contains the TRACE implementation used for the NSL-KDD revision experiments.

 ## Architecture